kubernetes-sigs/gateway-api/site-src/guides/tls.md

 must match the certificate served by the backend pod.
 `CACertRefs` refer to one or more PEM-encoded TLS certificates.
 If there are no specific certificates to use, then you must set `WellKnownCACerts` to "System" to tell the Gateway to use a set of trusted CA Certificates.
-Refer to your implementation documentation for more details.
+There may be some variation in which system certificates are used by each implementation.
+Refer to documentation from your implementation of choice for more information.

 !!! info "Restrictions"